Breather membrane (WRB) for open-jointed cladding, gap width up to 35 mm (1 3/8"), with self-adhesive strips

 - 6 months of outdoor exposure

-- Quick and reliable bonding thanks to the integrated ‘connect’ self-adhesive zones on the long edges of the membrane
+- Quick and reliable sealing thanks to the integrated ‘connect’ self-adhesive strips on the long edges of the membrane

 Areas of application

-For use as a wall lining membrane behind closed and open facades (open-jointed cladding up to a gap width of 35 mm (1 3/8"); cladding width = at least 3 x gap width).
+For use as a breather membrane (weather-resistive barrier, WRB) behind closed and open facades (open-jointed cladding up to a gap width of 35 mm (1 3/8"); cladding width = at least 3 x gap width).
 Installation on boarding, wood-based panels and all mat or panel-shaped thermal insulation materials.

 Exterior wind sealing – Best possible protection for rainscreen facades